lickx/isthmus/README.md

-# Note: WIP, only works with opensim from https://github.com/lickx/opensim/tree/cfg
+# Note: WIP rewrite

+Only works with custom opensim from https://github.com/lickx/opensim (lickx branch) Large parts are yet unfinished but siminit, siminstall, simadd and simctl should work

 # isthmus
 Easy and modular OpenSimulator management and deployment for Linux.
 I made this system for my own 25 regions in OsGrid.
 Designed for OpenSim 0.9 and higher.